NikkiBytes/NIBL/README.md

 The **/Osirix_Scrape** folder contains scripts used to data scrape all subjects from an experiment being stored on OsiriX Web Interface and transfer them to your HPC.

+The **/BIDS_Conversion** folder contains relevant scripts for the BIDS conversion process.
+Here you will find an automated script for the conversion, '~/BIDSconversion.sh'.